asmitul/fullstack-webapp/README.md

 The application can be deployed to a VPS using GitHub Actions.
 The workflow is defined in `.github/workflows/deploy.yml`.

+For detailed deployment instructions, please refer to the [Deployment Guide](DEPLOY.md).

 To set up deployment, you need to add the following secrets to your GitHub repository:

 - `SSH_PRIVATE_KEY`: SSH private key for accessing the VPS